Position Title: Site Child Development Coordinator

 Required skills and abilities:

-- Commit to Back2Back’s mission and vision.
+- Have a clear understanding of and commitment to Back2Back’s mission and vision.

 - Adhere to and share the Back2Back Statement of Faith, Cultural Values, and Standards of a Staff Member.